Optimal Calibration of the Endpoint-corrected Hilbert Transform: Algorithm Analysis

-The endpoint error can be understood in terms of the complex gain $F=G_+ + G_- \e^{-\j 2 \varphi_0}$ introduced in Section~\ref{sec:error-analysis}. $G_+$ is independent of the initial phase $\varphi_0$ and acts as a constant complex gain at the frequency of interest.
+$G_+$ is independent of the initial phase $\varphi_0$ and acts as a constant complex gain at the frequency of interest.
 Its argument produces a constant phase bias $\alpha$, whose local frequency sensitivity is governed by the endpoint group delay $\tau_g (\omega_0)$ of \eqref{eq:tau_g}.
 This component is fully deterministic for a given ecHT design and can therefore be removed by a global complex calibration factor.\\

 The second term, $G_- \e^{-\j 2 \varphi_0}$ arises from negative-frequency leakage through the Dirichlet kernel and generates a phase and amplitude ripple around the aforementioned bias.
 As it depends on $\varphi_0$, it varies from cycle to cycle (even for identical noise conditions) and contributes to the variance of the endpoint error rather than its mean.
 In the small-leakage regime, this produces a sinusoidal wobble of the phase error in \eqref{eq:wobble-phase} with amplitude proportional to the leakage ratio $r=\abs{G_-}/\abs{G_+}$.\\